Listen to Me! Hawaii

 The LTM Hawaii Conference is comprised of a 5 day curriculum, delivered in a hybrid model: 3 in-person days and 2 virtual days.
-The in-person days will be November 11—13, 2022, hosted at the Kroc Center in Ewa Beach, Oahu.
+The in-person days are hosted at the Kroc Center in Ewa Beach, Oahu.
 Virtual day will be held on November 4th, 2023, the Saturday before and the Saturday after the in-person program.

 Who is eligible?

 - Child must be between 0 and 6 years old (must turn 6 after November 15).

 - Child must have hearing loss and use hearing technology to access sound.
 Priority will be given to children who use cochlear implants (CIs) or are under consideration for CIs by a CI center; however, children with any level of hearing loss are eligible.

 - Family must reside in Hawaii.

 - Family (including at least one parent/guardian) must commit to participating in all 4 days of the conference (3 in-person days plus 1 virtual day).

 How do I apply?